 Memorial Hospital is not offering rapid testing to outpatients at this time.

-Outpatients can expect up to 3-5 business days for results.
+Outpatients can expect up to 3-5 days for results.

 If you are needing results for an upcoming event please plan accordingly.

 DO NOT GET OUT OF YOUR CAR!
-Call when you arrive to your testing location and someone will come out to test you.
+Someone will come out to test you.